esper-io/console_docs/docs/devices-groups/device-settings.md

 #### Remove / Factory Reset Device

 Users will have an option to remove devices from the Esper Dashboard.
 This is applicable to one or more devices or groups.
 There is a checkbox for ‘Factory Reset the Devices’ and for ‘Wipe External Storage.’
+Once the WIPE command is fired, the device will be wiped between 24 to 36hrs.

 :::tip
 For online devices, the factory reset option will be enabled by default.